 - Perforce Helix RM

 For the success of any project, it is critical to analyze requirements when they are gathered as well as throughout the entire lifecycle of the project.
 Hence, there is a high demand for business analysts who can keep the requirements of the product in line with the needs and objectives of the business.
-Simplilearn’s Post Graduate Program in Business Analysis in partnership with Purdue University will help you go beyond basics and master business analysis techniques in no time.
+Simplilearn’s Business Analytics for Strategic Decision Making with IIT Roorkee will help you go beyond basics and master business analysis techniques in no time.
 This course also includes Agile Scrum methodologies, SQL database, and visualization tools with a focus on real-world projects.
 Get started with this course today to become an expert business analyst.